-- Immediate relatives of U.S. citizens who are not subject to quota restrictions; and
+- Immediate relatives of U.S. citizens who are not subject to quota restrictions

 Immediate Relatives of U.S. Citizens

-U.S. immigration law provides for the immigration of parents, spouses, and unmarried, minor children (under 21 years old) of United States citizens without quota restrictions.
+U.S. immigration law provides for the immigration of parents, spouses and unmarried minor children (under 21 years of age) of United States citizens without quota restrictions.